 Rikke Duus is a Research Associate and Senior Teaching Fellow at the UCL School of Management.
-She obtained her PhD from the University of Leicester, in which she explored human-technology hybrid relationships.
+In her PhD, she explored human-technology hybrid relationships.
 She also holds an MSc in Practice-based Research, an MSc in Strategic Marketing and a BA (Hons) in English and International Communication.

 Her research and teaching activities are in the area of digitization and its impact on business, consumers, and societies.
 As a thought-leader she has been published in leading media outlet, including CNN, the World Economic Forum, Discover, The Independent, Chartered Management Institute, The Sydney Morning Herald, WeekendAvisen, Politiken, amongst other.
 Dr Duus has also been interviewed by The New York Times and CBS radio.